joaoasrosa/joaoasrosa.github.io/_posts/2021-01-09-mental-models-reflection-on-aws-outage.md

 excerpt: My reflection on the recent AWS outage (November 2020).
 Rather than focus on the technical aspects, and how technical dependencies can be managed, I will deep dive into social aspects; namely the mental models, and how they play in a sociotechnical system under stress.
 I will share my experiences in how to escape from the reliability trap
 ---

-In November 2020 AWS had a major outage, which started with their Kinesis service, having a cascading failure over several services.
+In November 2020 AWS had a major outage, which started with their Kinesis service, having a cascading failure over some services.
 Several articles and analyses of the outage, including the [official note](https://aws.amazon.com/message/11201/) from AWS.
 This blog post reflects the outage, but rather focus on the technical aspects, I will deep dive into the social ones, namely mental models.

 ### Pre-refection, what is a mental model?